Jump to the content

 If toddlers are promoted age -appropriate, their future chances of a self -determined life increase enormously.
 In the preschool center of the partner organization "Wona Sanana", girls and boys get a solid foundation to survive at school and in life.

-Juvência is really blossomed.
-The six -year -old has been visiting the Wona Sanana program for three years.
-There is not much to be felt of the closed child she once was.
-"Juvência was extremely shy and it was difficult for her to find friends.
-She was dependent for her age and could not express herself well," says Alice Arone, who works as a pedagogue at Wona Sanana.
-In three rural communities in Mozambique, the long-time Terre of the Hommes partner organization offers a preschool program that is aimed at girls and boys from poor families.
-The project is supported by the Federal Ministry for Economic Cooperation and Development.
+Juvência has truly blossomed.
+The six-year-old has been attending Wona Sanana's program for three years.
+There's little trace left of the withdrawn child she once was.
+"Juvência was extremely shy and had a hard time making friends.
+She was dependent for her age and couldn't express herself well," says Alice Arone, who works as an educator at Wona Sanana.
+In three rural communities in Mozambique, the long-standing Terre des Hommes partner organization offers a preschool program aimed at girls and boys from poor families.
+The project is supported by the German Federal Ministry for Economic Cooperation and Development.

 Juvência's mother works on the market to get her family through.
 There was hardly any time for her youngest, whose older brothers took over her upbringing.
 There was no age -appropriate support for the girl.
 Her mother was all the happier when Juvência got a place in the preschool: “I thought the preschool was a good place to accommodate Juvência during the day so that she was not alone at home."